evanx/redex/README.md

 Redix is a Node-based message router for a Redis-based message hub.

-It can be used to compose plumbing for Redis queues for collaborating microservices.
+It can be used to compose runtime plumbing for collaborating microservices.

 ## Processors

 A "processor" is a configurable component that processes messages.

-Processors might be classified as follows:
+They are classified as follows:
 - importer - import a message from an "external" source e.g. a Redis queue
 - router - logically dispatch a message internally
 - filter - logically eliminate messages
 - exporter - export a message e.g. push to a Redis queue

 ## Example